 Vcc = Third is the voltage supply pin that gets 5V to power the vibration sensor.

 TestPin = Forth is the TestPin.
 This pin is only available in the proteus simulation.
 You don’t find it on the analog vibration sensor in real.
 When this pin is LOW, it shows no vibration and when this pin is HIGH it represents the vibration on the machine.

 Adding HEX File

-- We need to design the simple circuit to run this sensor in the proteus workspace.
+We need to design a simple circuit to run this sensor in the proteus workspace.
 We’ve designed and attached the LC circuit with the OUT pin of the vibration sensor.

 You can see the voltage appearing on the left vibration sensor placed on the proteus workspace is 2.56V because TestPin attached with the variable resistor is set to almost half of the resistance value.

 I told you earlier I’ll show you both simple simulation and the vibration sensor simulation with the Arduino Board.
 If you are interested in the Arduino Library for Proteus, check this post where I have added six Arduino Boards Libraries for Proteus.